By Sydney Callie | Nov. 27, 2019 12:00 AM

 Let’s face it.
 As a real estate agent, you’re going to encounter difficult real estate clients.
 As with any business, not everyone involved will be easy to deal with.
 Between the non-convinced crowd, hard listeners, aggressive customers, and low-ballers—what’s it going to take for any of them to green light a home purchase?

 To prevent yourself from encountering difficult real estate clients altogether, interview them before doing any of the leg work.
 When you meet them for the first time, be sure to ask high-value questions like, “Do you have any specifications regarding the area where you’d want to live in?”
-Don’t be afraid to get a bit personal and ask what their lifestyle and family is like.
+Don’t be afraid to get a bit personal and ask what their lifestyle and family are like.

 Ultimately, this will help you work up a profile of what house fits them best.
 You’ll also be able to decide for yourself if the potential sale is worth your effort.

 Don’t be afraid to educate difficult real estate clients

 While the internet is certainly a helpful resource for anyone looking to know more about things, this has lead others to overestimate their actual knowledge on topics.
 In real estate, we’ve got shows like Million Dollar Listing and Income Property.
 Though they may be fun to watch, they aren’t always accurate portrayals of reality.

 For some clients exposed to these shows, their enthusiasm can get in the way of you doing your job, so it’s important to lay the groundwork for realistic expectations.
 No client likes being blind-sided or being over-promised.

 Everybody has a dream house, but not everybody can articulate what they want right away.
 For example, they might tell you they want something “warm and cozy,” but that can mean a lot of things.
 Do they want a compact bungalow with low ceilings?
 Or a two-floor house with less square footage?